johnsusek/elastalert-server/README.md

     Delete the folder at the specified path within the templates directory.
 Trying to delete a non-empty directory will return an error.

+- **POST `/silence/:id`**

+    Where `:id` is the id of the rule returned by **GET `/rules`**, which will allow you to silence the rule.
+The body to send should be:

+      ```javascript
+      {
+        // The unit, one of 'seconds', 'minutes', 'hours', 'days', 'weeks'.
+        "unit": "..."
+        // The duration, an integer.
+        "duration": "..."
+      }
+      ```

 - **POST `/test`**

     This allows you to test a rule.
-The body send should be:
+The body to send should be:

       ```javascript
       {